 If you’re considering taking out a loan, you’ve probably started to wonder about your credit score and if you are a creditworthy candidate.
 Your credit report can provide a lot of useful information on your credit health, but 50% of adults in the U.S. have not checked their credit report or score in the last six months.1

 In this article, learn what information is on your credit reports and how to get one from each bureau.

 What is a Credit Report?

-Simply put, a credit report is a document that provides you with information on your finances, including your income, mortgage or rent, credit cards, and many other expenses.
-It contains your entire financial history, from the bills you’ve paid to loans you’ve repaid.
-You can also see how much debt you have, your credit card limits, how long you’ve had a certain credit account, and so on.
+A credit report is a document provided by a credit bureau.
+It contains financial information, such as your credit card debt, current and past installment loans, and more.
+Reports show your entire financial history, such as how much debt you have, your credit card limits, how long you’ve had a certain credit account, and so on.

-Your credit report not only shows you important insight into your finances, but it also makes it possible for lenders to check whether you’re eligible for a loan and financially capable of repaying your debt.
-The information in your credit report is extremely valuable to lenders when they’re deciding whether to approve your loan application especially if you’re in search of a bad credit loan.
+Your credit report not only shows you important insight into your finances but it also makes it possible for lenders to check whether you’re eligible for a loan and financially capable of repaying your debt.

 What Do I Need if I Want to Get a Free Credit Report?